Xornyv3/Automated-diagnosis-of-arrhythmia-CNN-LSTM/README.md

 ## Results (aggregate)

 Below are the aggregate evaluation metrics computed across 10 stratified folds.
 For full interactive report and downloadable artifacts see `ecg-arrhythmia-cnnlstm/web-static/index.html`.

+An interactive public report (figures, tables and downloadable artifacts) is also published and can be viewed at: https://automated-diagnosis-of-arrhythmia.netlify.app/.

 | Class  | Precision (PPV) | Recall (Sensitivity) | Specificity | F1    | Support |
 |--------|-----------------:|---------------------:|------------:|:-----:|-------:|